Some relational structures with polynomial growth and their associated algebras II: Finite generation: Introduction

+For the examples mentioned earlier, all of Conditions~\ref{conditions} are equivalent.
+This is not an isolated phenomenon.
+Let us consider the case of a permutation group, or equivalently of an homogeneous relational structure.
+Cameron conjectured (BP) $\Longrightarrow$ (AP)~\cite[p.~69]{Cameron.1990} and Macpherson asked whether (BP) $\Longrightarrow$ (AP)~\cite[p.
+286]{Macpherson.1985}.
+Justine Falque and the second author recently provided a positive answer; in fact, all of Conditions~\ref{conditions} are equivalent~\cite{FalqueThiery.Macpherson.FPSAC}.

+In \cite{Pouzet_Thiery.AgeAlgebra1}, we conjectured that, when the kernel of $R$ is finite, the profile $\varphi_R$ of a relational structure $R$ is eventually a quasi-polynomial whenever $\varphi_R$ is bounded by some polynomial (that is (BP) $\Longrightarrow$ (AP)).
+We then introduced the notion of monomorphic decomposition, restricted ourselves to the case of relational structure admitting a finite monomorphic decomposition and proved our conjecture there.

+In this paper, we proceed in the same setting, and investigate the conditions (FG), (CM), and (H).
+This setting encompasses invariant rings of finite permutation groups and rings of quasi-symmetric polynomials for which conditions (FG) and (CM) hold; the later fact is a theorem of Garsia and Wallach~\cite{Garsia_Wallach.2003}.
+For other examples, (FG) and (CM) fail.
+Our main result is a combinatorial characterization of when (FG) holds (Theorem~\ref{theorem.finiteGeneration}).

+In Section~\ref{section.ageAlgebra}, we briefly review relational structures, their orbit algebras and monomorphic decompositions.
+We refer to \cite{Pouzet_Thiery.AgeAlgebra1} for a detailed approach.
+In addition, we mention there a relationship between the order properties of an age and properties of the ideals of the age algebra.

-In Section~\ref{section:finite generation} we state our main new result, namely a combinatorial characterization of those relational structures whose age algebra is finitely generated (Theorem~\ref{theorem.finiteGeneration}); we give the key idea of the proof on an example.
-With the help of~\cite{Boudabbous_Pouzet.2007}, we illustrate this result with the fact that the age algebra of a tournament is finitely generated if and only if the profile of the tournament is bounded (Theorem~\ref{theorem.finiteGenerationTournament}).
-We finally compare the finite generation of the age algebra and the well-quasi-ordering of the age by embeddability.
+Section~\ref{section.finiteGeneration} is devoted to our main theorem (Theorem~\ref{theorem.finiteGeneration}).
+We start by giving the key ideas on an example, and proceed with the general proof.
+With the help of~\cite{Boudabbous_Pouzet.2009}, we show that the age algebra of a tournament is finitely generated if and only if the profile of the tournament is bounded (Theorem~\ref{theorem.finiteGenerationTournament}).
+Indeed, if an age algebra is finitely generated, the profile is bounded above by a polynomial and according to ~\cite{Boudabbous_Pouzet.2009}, tournaments with profile bounded by a polynomial have a finite monomorphic decomposition (meaning simply that these tournaments are lexicographical sums of acyclic tournaments indexed by a finite tournament) and our characterization applies.

-Analyzing lots of examples has been an essential tool in this exploration.
-Appendix~\ref{appendix.examples} gathers them, with a description of their age algebras.
-We urge the reader to start by browsing it, and to come back to it each time a new notion is introduced.
-The overview of the results in Table~\ref{table.overview} may be of help as well.
+In Section~\ref{section.invariant.groupoids}, we further restrict the setting to \emph{invariant rings of permutation groupoids}, defined as age algebras of some appropriate relational structures (Section~\ref{section.invariant.groupoids}).
+This setting provides a very tight generalization of invariant rings of permutation groups which still includes quasi-symmetric polynomials.
+We analyze in details which properties of invariant rings of permutation groups carry over -- or not -- to permutation groupoids (cf. Propositions~\ref{proposition.groupoid.derivation} and~\ref{proposition.groupoids.reynolds}, and Theorems~\ref{theorem.finiteGeneration} and~\ref{theorem.SAGBI}).
+To this end, we use in particular techniques from~\cite{Garsia_Stanton.1984}.